aabbtree77/miniguestlog/README.md

 ## Introduction

-This MERN web app monitors my homepage [aabbtree77.github.io](https://aabbtree77.github.io/).
+This MERN app monitors my homepage [aabbtree77.github.io](https://aabbtree77.github.io/).
 The visitor time, city, and country are displayed by clicking on the link `Guests` inside the `CV` tab on the landing page.

-The problem looks trivial, but the solution uses the following web services:
+The problem looks trivial, but the simplest solution I have come up with uses:

-- github pages to host frontend at [aabbtree77/aabbtree77.github.io](https://github.com/aabbtree77/aabbtree77.github.io).
+- Github Pages to host frontend at [aabbtree77/aabbtree77.github.io](https://github.com/aabbtree77/aabbtree77.github.io).

-- github to develop backend (this repo at [aabbtree77/miniguestlog](https://github.com/aabbtree77/miniguestlog)).
+- github.com to develop backend (this repo at [aabbtree77/miniguestlog](https://github.com/aabbtree77/miniguestlog)).

 - render.com (free plan) to CI/CD/host backend.